Restore An Old Jeep

 Best Jeep Tires

-To determine which type of Jeep tire is best for you, consider the type of driving you'll be doing.
-Is the Jeep going to be a daily driver, a show vehicle, or for off-roading adventures?
+To determine which type of tire is best for yours, consider the type of driving you'll be doing.
+Is it a daily driver, a show vehicle, or for off-road adventures?

 World War II Jeeps had 6.00x16 tires with a non-directional tread (NDT) design.
-Early civilian CJ Jeeps kept the 6.00x16 size as standard equipment, then offering 15" wheels and tires as an option.
+Early civilian models kept the 6.00x16 size as standard equipment, with 15" wheels and tires becoming an option.

 Before you install larger tires, find out what your axle ratios are.